SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 ```bash
 docker container stop edgeConnector
 ```
-Please refer to [official documentation](https://docs.docker.com/engine/reference/commandline/container_stop/) for more details.
+Please refer to [official Docker command line documentation](https://docs.docker.com/engine/reference/commandline/container_stop/) for more details.

 ### Start the Docker container
-If the module container was stopped and not removed, it can be started again from its last state.
+If the module container was stopped and not removed, it can be started again from its last state:
 ```bash
 docker container start edgeConnector
 ```
-Please refer to [official documentation](https://docs.docker.com/engine/reference/commandline/container_start/) for more details.
+Please refer to [official Docker command line documentation](https://docs.docker.com/engine/reference/commandline/container_start/) for more details.

 ### Remove the Docker container

-The module container can be removed at any time.
-After removing the container its last state is lost.
+The module container can be removed at any time:
 ```bash
 docker container rm -f edgeConnector
 ```
+After removing the container its last state is lost.
-Please refer to [official documentation](https://docs.docker.com/engine/reference/commandline/container_rm/) for more details.
+Please refer to [official Docker command line documentation](https://docs.docker.com/engine/reference/commandline/container_rm/) for more details.

 ### Configuration Volume